Honors & Awards » Honorable-Mention Big Ten All-Freshman Team (BTN, 2013) » Nebraska Scholar-Athlete Honor Roll (Spring 2013)

 He made four tackles against Wyoming and then excelled in the final two games of the regular season.
 Valentine had eight tackles combined against Penn State and Iowa, including a season-high five stops against the Hawkeyes.
 He also had three of his five tackles for loss in the last two games.
 He had two TFLs against Iowa, including an eight-yard sack.

 2012 (Redshirt) Valentine redshirted in his first season in the program in 2012.

 Before Nebraska (Edwardsville HS) Valentine was a second-team all-state, all-class pick in Illinois by the Chicago Tribune as a senior.
 He had 35 tackles, including 11 tackles for loss, and three sacks for Edwardsville, helping Coach Matt Martin’s team to a 5-5 record and a trip to the Illinois state playoffs.
 Valentine was also chosen as a first-team Class 7A all-state performer by the Illinois High School Coaches Association, and earned first-team All-Southwest Conference honors for the second straight season.

 As a junior, Valentine made 33 tackles, while adding two sacks, forcing two fumbles and recovering a fumble.
-Valentine was also a starter as a sophomore when he racked up 29 tackles, two sacks and had a fumble recovery.
-Valentine was ranked among the nation’s top 50 defensive tackles by both Rivals.com and 247 Sports, and both services ranked him among the top 15 overall prospects in the state of Illinois.
+He was also a starter as a sophomore when he racked up 29 tackles, two sacks and had a fumble recovery.
+Valentine was ranked among the nation’s top 50 defensive tackles by both Rivals.com and 247 Sports.
 Valentine chose Nebraska over Florida and Illinois, and had dozens of other offers including Indiana, Iowa, Michigan, Penn State, Purdue and Wisconsin in the Big Ten.